Fantastix80/blog/src/content/posts/erase-hard-drive-with-shredos.md

 ## Prepping the machine for drive wiping

 With your bootable USB ready, you’ll now need to change a few BIOS settings.

+> [!note]
+> The BIOS (Basic Input/Output System) is a small built-in program stored on your computer’s motherboard.
+> It runs **before your operating system starts** (like Windows, Linux, etc.) and lets you configure low-level system settings.
+> For example, you can use it to change the boot order, enable or disable hardware features, or adjust security settings like Secure Boot.

 Every BIOS is different, but don’t worry the steps are mostly the same.
 If you're not on a Dell machine (which I’ll use in this demo), just look up the equivalent settings for your system.

 Let’s go:
 1. Plug in your USB drive